Navigation auf uzh.ch

 Special education teachers (SETs) receive extra training, which has been assumed to be critical for ensuring the development of pupils with special educational needs.
 The aim is to investigate whether SETs have higher professional competences than general education teachers.
 The project will analyze the impact of SETs and general education teachers’ professional competence on pupils with learning disabilities in reading and mathematics in inclusive primary classes.
 A longitudinal study will be carried out in 70 inclusive classrooms in grade 3 and will take into account data on pupil and teacher characteristics, teaching practices, as well as on classroom variables.
 Substantial advances will be made in understanding of SETs and general teachers’ professional competence.

-Publications of the project (PDF, 144 KB)
+Publications in the project

 SirIus